The most award winning

 Delivering the Medicare Important Message

-Education, documentation will help
+Education, documentation will help you comply

 If your hospital is having difficulty complying with the new Medicare rule for notifying patients of their right to appeal their discharge, you're not alone.